Training for a UK regional healthcare services provider

 Having identified two main roles among end users (requisitioners and budget managers), Optimum then developed all the courseware and reference guides for the finance modules, including general ledger and accounts payable documentation.
 In mid-September, training of a selection of 320 staff involved in procurement took place onsite over a two-week roll-out period.
 Two of the trust’s own internal trainers sat in on the sessions in order to shadow Optimum staff.
-This was followed up by a ‘train the trainer’ workshop where Optimum’s own trainers provided feedback and mentoring on lesson plans and delivery of the new courses.
+This was followed up by a ‘Skill the Trainer’ workshop where Optimum’s own trainers provided feedback and mentoring on lesson plans and delivery of the new courses.

 “Time and cost are the main factors determining training undertaken within environments such as hospitals,” says Optimum’s Blake.
 “Resources and time are always at a premium as a project approaches its go live date.
 We see our role as taking away pressure at a crucial time – usually the last month before go live.”